-Keywords: Composition, construction, Fire Protection, Fire Resistance, Hot Disk, Specific Heat, steel framed structure, stiffness, strength, Temperature, Thermal Conductivity, thermal expansion, thermal response properties, Transient plane source (TPS), Transient plane source (TPS) method, vanadium steel
+Keywords: Composition, construction, Fire Protection, Fire Resistance, Specific Heat, steel framed structure, stiffness, strength, Temperature, Thermal Conductivity, thermal expansion, thermal response properties, Transient plane source (TPS), Transient plane source (TPS) method, vanadium steel

 Reference: Design, Fabrication and Economy of Metal Structures (2013) 377-382